tier2tickets/Knowledge-Base/content/integration/halo.rst

 Provide the authentication server and api server information.
 Copy and paste them as they are shown in the API Details.

+The "Resource Server" should go in the Ticket System API endpoint slot and the "Authorisation Server" goes into the Ticket System Authorization Server slot.

 Finally put in the api key in the following form depending on your instance type: